-UNGC Z: 205-1 The prevention of money laundering and the financing of terrorism is based on a risk analysis that is performed annually.
+UNGC Z: 205-1

+The prevention of money laundering and the financing of terrorism is based on a risk analysis that is performed annually, these include, in particular, national risk analyses, such as the analysis published for the Federal Republic of Germany for the first time in October 2019.
 Specific measures are derived from it.
 Measures include developing a risk-orientated monitoring plan, creation of a training concept as well as measures for implementing the "know your customer" principle.
 Additionally, a system-side review of all customers and economic beneficiaries is performed for:

-- Suspicions of money laundering and the financing of terrorism - Embargoes and financial sanctions and - The characteristic of politically exposed people.
+- · Suspicions of money laundering and the financing of terrorism - Embargoes and financial sanctions and - The characteristic of politically exposed people.

 Any suspicions must be passed to the Money Laundering Officer, who will review the relevance of all reported suspicions.
-The Money Laundering Officer is also available to answer queries.
+The Money Laundering Officer provides comprehensive and independent advice in the assessment of suspicious facts.